mlabs-haskell/cardano-open-oracle-protocol/README.md

  --cert-rdmrs-to-mint 100
 ```

-Which should so the certificate redeemer tokens successfully minted:
+Which should show that the certificate redeemer tokens were successfully minted:

 ```sh
 CONTRACT] [INFO [Any]] mintCertR: Finished